Skip to main content

 Over two thirds of people in poverty (69%) would gain from the Essentials Guarantee which would benefit everyone in receipt of Universal Credit.
 It would also lift around 1.8 million people out of poverty altogether, including 600,000 children.

 For more information, read our report, Guarantee Our Essentials, here.
-As part of the campaign, the Trussell Trust and JRF transformed a billboard close to Finsbury Park tube into a “till-board” with a 48-sheet receipt roll.
+As part of the campaign, Trussell and JRF transformed a billboard close to Finsbury Park tube into a “till-board” with a 48-sheet receipt roll.
 The giant receipt lists the typical essential costs we all incur each week and highlights that these outgoings are always more than the basic rate of Universal Credit, forcing many people who need the support of the social security system to go without the essentials we all need to get by.

 The full letter, sent to all UK political leaders today, and a list of signing organisations is below: